About the course

 The Boyd Archaeological Field School

-This summer course includes accommodation and is sponsored by the York Region District School Board and Toronto and Region Conservation, with partnership by Rouge Park, the Region of Peel, and the Royal Ontario Museum.
+This summer course includes accommodation for a range of abilities and needs.
 Students will earn a Grade 12 University Prep Credit in Interdisciplinary Studies (IDC4U).

 The course instructors include Ontario teachers, licensed archaeologists, Aboriginal educators and respected professionals in a variety of specialties.